 Middle Eastern Studies Minor

 The Middle Eastern studies minor requires five courses (20 credits) drawn from the list of approved courses or from exceptional courses and opportunities approved by the affiliate faculty in respective disciplines.
-The five-course requirement will include one general introductory course.
+The five-course requirement must include one non-language course.

 |Peoples and Cultures of the World (only topic C)|